modipeluri/piedpiper/README.md

   Show a cookie-use notice on the page.
   - If user accepts the terms, create a cookie indicating this.
   - When the user returns to Pied Pipers website, check for cookies existence, and show/hide the cookie-notice accordingly.

+## 5. Results
+  Send a PR to this repository.